storj/docs/app/(docs)/object-mount/linux/user-guides/cloud-paths/page.md

 ## Microsoft Azure Blob Storage Usage

-When using Microsoft's Azure Storage, the associated **Account Name** must be included in both the URI and directory format:
+When using Microsoft’s Azure Storage, the associated **Account Name** must be included in both the URI and directory format:

 ```sh
 (cuno) $ ls az://my-account-name/my-container